 Penny Hot Springs is naturally fed with hot mineral water and is free to use.
-It’s located along the Crystal River just past Carbondale, near Aspen.
+It’s located on the Crystal River just past Carbondale, about forty-five minutes from Aspen.

 The springs are surrounded by rugged snow capped peaks and breathtaking canyons.
 It makes for a rejuvenating experience after a long day enjoying the area’s recreation, like fishing, climbing, hiking, skiing or whatever you’re into.